alhajee/ckan/doc/contributing/python.rst

 - Avoid creating circular imports by only importing modules more specialized than the one you are editing.

-  CKAN often uses code imported into a data structure instead of importing names directly.
-For example CKAN controllers only use ``get_action`` to access logic functions.
-This allows customization by CKAN plugins.
+  FMLD often uses code imported into a data structure instead of importing names directly.
+For example FMLD controllers only use ``get_action`` to access logic functions.
+This allows customization by FMLD plugins.

   .. image:: /images/ckan_importing_diagram.png
-     :alt: CKAN importing diagram, general modules import more specific modules
+     :alt: FMLD importing diagram, general modules import more specific modules

 - Don't use ``from module import *``.
 Instead list the names you